 - Re Estate of Au Kong Tim (No. 3) 4 HKLRD 284.
-Appeared in 3 weeks probate trial, to successfully propound will of testator aged 92, with large estate.
+Appeared in 3 weeks probate trial to successfully propound will of testator aged 92, with large estate.
 Established due execution by assisted or guided hand, testamentary capacity, and knowledge and approval.
-Appeal allowed by C.A. in 2 HKLRD 864 on grounds not raised by Plaintiffs.
-Application for leave to appeal dismissed: HKCFA 61.
+Appeal allowed by C.A. ( 2 HKLRD 864) concerning testamentary capacity on grounds not raised by Plaintiffs.
+Application for leave to appeal declined by C.F.A. with important judgment concerning evidence and proof of testamentary capacity : HKCFA 61.

 - Contributing Editor, Halsbury’s Laws of Hong Kong Vol. 46 Taxation and Revenue (2nd Edition, 2016 Reissue)